mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 ### 11:20 a.m.

-Some cry and some freeze when they hear the cracks echoing from somewhere deep within the building .
+Some cry and some freeze when they hear the cracks echoing from somewhere deep within the building.
 Some take calm breaths to distract themselves.
 My hand finds Eva’s.

 “Quiet,” Ms. Anderlick whispers.
 She stands above our huddle, facing the door, prepared to take on whoever tries to invade our space.
 She no longer looks like an art teacher, fresh out of college, wearing a watercolor print dress.
 Suddenly, she reminds me of the hero character in a movie that dies at the middle.